-- Salaries & Fringe expenses were 19% below budget due to ongoing vacancies and delays in hiring. - Non-Personnel expenses were 28% below budget because the department operated with a reduced workforce that limited its ability to utilize Non-Personnel resources as initially projected. - Equipment expenses came in 26% below budget because the procurement of equipment took considerably longer than anticipated. - Work Order expenses were 10% over budget, primarily due to worker's compensation claims coming in higher than anticipated. - Programmatic Project expenses were 67% below budget and attributed to vacancies within the division that would typically deploy this project funding as needed.
+- Salaries & Fringe expenses were 19% below budget due to ongoing vacancies and delays in hiring. - Non-Personnel expenses were 28% below budget because the department operated with a reduced workforce that

+- Equipment expenses came in 26% below budget because the procurement of equipment took considerably longer than anticipated. - Work Order expenses were 10% over budget, primarily due to worker's compensation claims coming in higher than anticipated. - Programmatic Project expenses were 67% below budget and attributed to vacancies within the division that would typically deploy this project funding as needed.

 - Operating positions changes: - The following substitutions are planned to create four Assistant Superintendent positions (classified as a 7120 Building and Grounds Maintenance Superintendent) to increase the effective and efficient management of resources, and also create promotive pathways into management.
-The substitutions include: - Downward substitution from a 5241 Engineer (from the Engineering division) to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 9331 Piledriver Engine Operator to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 9332 Piledriver Supervisor I to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 7502 Asphalt Worker to a 7120 Buildings and Grounds Maintenance Superintendent - An upward substitution from a 1406 Senior Clerk to an 1840 Junior Management Assistant will better meet the work demands for procurement, scheduling, and program coordination for this complex division. - Capital position changes: - The addition of a new 7434 Maintenance Machinist Helper to support capital project delivery, specifically for the sewer pump conversion and stormwater enhancement projects.
-This type of entry-level position also meets Port goals for race equity in our Racial Equity Action Plan. - Addition of a new 6138 Industrial Hygienist to address the growing backlog of capital projects. - The following capital project positions are surplus and will be eliminated as there are no longer funded capital projects in need of these roles.

-- One 7215 General Laborer Supervisor

-- One 7311 Cement Mason

-- Two 7347 Plumbers

-- One 7355 Truck Driver
+The substitutions include: - Upward substitution from a 7282 Street Repair Supervisor II to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 7502 Asphalt Worker to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 9330 Pile Worker to a 7120 Buildings and Grounds Maintenance Superintendent - Upward substitution from a 9331 Piledriver Engine Operator to a 7120 Buildings and Grounds Maintenance Superintendent - An upward substitution from a 1406 Senior Clerk to an 1840 Junior Management Assistant will better meet the work demands for procurement, scheduling, and program coordination for this complex division. - Capital position changes: - The addition of a new 7434 Maintenance Machinist Helper to support capital project delivery, specifically for the sewer pump conversion and stormwater enhancement projects.
+This type of entry-level position also meets Port's goals for race equity in our Racial Equity Action Plan. - Addition of a new 6138 Industrial Hygienist to address the growing backlog of capital projects. - The following capital project positions are surplus and will be eliminated as there are no longer funded capital projects in need of these roles: - One 7215 General Laborer Supervisor - One 7311 Cement Mason - Two 7347 Plumbers - One 7355 Truck Driver

-- Two 7514 General Laborers
+Two 7514 General Laborers